You recently purchased a full-length mirror for your new home. You’re more than excited to hang it.

 The Right Frame

 The frame that you pick must maximize the style of your room.
-If you have a modern, rustic, or even traditional room, go for a wooden frame.

 If your room’s design is more on the feminine side, go for a frame that has carvings.
 If you have a hard time deciding, don’t hesitate to talk to your interior designer.
 Ask for their inputs and find out what will work best for your room.